-My Dill Pickle Pasta Salad recipe focuses squarely on the pickle factor, since we are big lovers of dill pickles in my home.
-The easy recipe features both pickles and dill pickle juice, as well as some fresh chopped dill.
-While the pasta salad recipe with dill pickles is simple, the results are creamy and delicious.
+My Dill Pickle Pasta Salad recipe focuses squarely on the pickle flavor factor, since we are big lovers of crunchy dill pickles in my home.
+This recipe is perfect for pickle lovers who crave that bold, tangy, and briny taste in their salads.
+The easy creamy pasta salad recipe features both pickles and dill pickle juice, as well as some fresh chopped dill.
+It is perfect for dill pickle fans!

 Easy Pickle Pasta Salad

-While I used cavatappi (a spiralized type of macaroni), shells, fusilli, gemelli or penne would also be great choices for this salad.
-Just avoid large pasta shapes or noodles.
+While I used cavatappi (a spiralized type of macaroni), shells, fusilli, gemelli, penne or bowtie pasta would also be great choices for this salad.
+You can even make the pasta salad with tortellini if you wish.
+For best results, cook the pasta according to the package instructions, paying attention to recommended cooking time and any rinsing procedures.
+Just avoid large pasta shapes or noodles for best pasta salad results.

 Note: I would use about fifty percent less pickles if you can't get fresh.